Our Team

 Read Bio

-Valerie Johnson joined Pathways to Housing PA as Director of Institutional Advancement in 2018, and was promoted to VP of Advancement and Special Projects in 2021.
+Valerie Johnson joined Pathways to Housing PA in 2018, and was promoted to Vice President of Advancement and Social Enterprise in 2024.
 Prior to that, she was the Director of Advancement for Council for Relationships.
 She also worked as a fundraiser for Valley Youth House and the American Association for Cancer Research.

 Valerie, a Certified Fundraising Executive, holds a Bachelor's degree in Marketing and an MBA from Drexel University.
-A member of the Association of Fundraising Professionals since 2012, she serves on their Board of Directors as Vice President of Education and Professional Development.
-Valerie has been a featured speaker for the Pennsylvania Association of Nonprofit Organizations, NTEN, AFP GPC, and AFP Brandywine, and contributes to Generocity.
+A member of the Association of Fundraising Professionals since 2012, she served six years on the Board of Directors as Vice President of Education and Professional Development.
+Valerie has been a featured speaker for the PANO, NTEN, Seattle Children's, AFP Silicon Valley, AFP GPC, and AFP Brandywine, and contributes to Generocity.

 Randy Perrin, BS, AA